Penn State offensive coordinator takes blame for failed fourth down vs. Ohio State

 The aim of the 5-yard move, from the 35-yard line to the 40, in 2016 was to have more kickoffs land in the end zone and reduce returns.

 Researchers compared the two seasons since the change with the previous three years.
-They found the average concussion rate per 1,000 kickoffs plummeted from almost 11 to just 2.
+They found the average concussion rate per 1,000 kickoffs plummeted from almost 11 to only two.
 Touchbacks increased to nearly 50 percent from almost 18 percent during the previous three years.

 Etc.